CodeOp-tech/fsd-final-project-FamFlock/README.md

 - Create a new database called travel: `create database travel`
 - Add a `.env` file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example:

-- Go to https://dashboard.pusher.com/accounts/sign_up and create a free Pusher account got to channels, then click on manage, create app then create a channels app.
+- This app uses Puaher API.
+Go to https://dashboard.pusher.com/accounts/sign_up and create a free Pusher account got to channels, then click on manage, create app then create a channels app.
 From the left side navigation click App keys and copy these keys into your `.env` file
 - This app uses Yelp Fusion API.
 Go to https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app and create an account/login.
 Then create an app, go to "Manage App", copy your API key and paste it in your `.env` file.
 - This app uses Open Cage API.
 Go https://opencagedata.com/ and create account/login.
 Then go to geocoding API and copy your API key in your `.env` file.